rafaelstreilingc/rafaelstreilingc/README.md

 ## 🎯 What Am I Studying Right Now:

 **Haven't started my third year yet**, so I'll leave this part blank.
 Check back in a few months, maybe I'll have something more interesting to share. 📅

+But here's a spoiler: By the end of third year, I'll probably tell everyone to "take a hike" (because honestly, surviving this class and these people is a challenge, and they don't tolerate me either, so it's mutual).
+But hey, what can I do?
+Just gotta endure and keep going. 😬

 ---